Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Additional Robustness Checks

-Finally and importantly, we relax both the homogeneity across municipalities assumption and the ``no anticipatory behavior'' assumption by proposing an alternative specification from \cite{Tchuente_Wind2019}.
-In the Appendix (\ref{appidentificationTW}), we summarize this specification, which focuses on the delayed and anticipated average treatment effects (as in \citealt{laporte2005estimation}) rather than on the ``cohort-specific average treatment" (as in \citealt{AbrahamSun2018}).\footnote{The \cite{Tchuente_Wind2019} estimator essentially uses a split of the sample in two groups, one for influenced periods (denoted by $L$), and other for which $D_{i,t}^{\tau}=0$.
+Additionally, we relax both the homogeneity across municipalities assumption and the ``no anticipatory behavior'' assumption by proposing an alternative specification from \cite{Tchuente_Wind2019}.
+In Appendix \ref{appidentificationTW}, we summarize this specification, which focuses on the delayed and anticipated average treatment effects (as in \citealt{laporte2005estimation}) rather than on the ``cohort-specific average treatment" (as in \citealt{AbrahamSun2018}).\footnote{The \cite{Tchuente_Wind2019} estimator essentially splits the sample in two groups: one for influenced periods (denoted by $L$), and other for which $D_{i,t}^{\tau}=0$.
 For the first group, we estimate where $\bar{y}_{i}^L=1/(T-\bar{L}_i)\sum_{t=1}^{T}y_{i,t}(1-L_{i,t})$, $L_{i,t}= \mathbf{1}\{ t \in \{ -K,... ,e_i,...L\}\}$ is an indicator of the fact that period $t$ is in the neighborhood of the event, and $\bar{L}_{i}=\sum_{t=1}^{T}L_{i,t}$.
 For the second group, we estimate

-Finally, we compute $\hat{\gamma}_{FEL}^{\tau}= \hat{\theta}^{\tau,L}+ \hat{\theta}^{\tau,D}$.} Panel B in Figure \ref{PGUEiwaands_fig} and columns (5) and (6) in Table \ref{PGUEiwaands_tab} show the estimates (which we call ``TW'').
-The TW estimates (and the pattern in Panel B in Figure \ref{PGUEiwaands_fig}) are also consistent with those in columns (1) and (2).
+Finally, we compute $\hat{\gamma}_{FEL}^{\tau}= \hat{\theta}^{\tau,L}+ \hat{\theta}^{\tau,D}$.} Panel B in Figure \ref{PGUEiwaands_fig} and columns (5) and (6) in Table \ref{PANYPGUEPPARiwaands_tab} in Web Appendix \ref{approbustnessmain} show the estimates (which we call ``TW'').
+The TW estimates are also consistent with those in Table \ref{PGUEPANYPGUEPPAR_tab}.
 These results, as well as those obtained using the AS estimator, provide a crucial robustness check for the estimates presented in Section \ref{MainResults}.

+Finally, concerning the no anticipatory behavior assumption, in addition to the results in Table \ref{dfirstiglesiasnc_tab} (which are consistent with non-anticipation), we show that there is no effect of being $\tau$ years prior to the establishment of the first non-Catholic church.
+In our specification, this means that the estimates for $\gamma_\tau$ with $\tau<0$ are equal to zero.
+Table \ref{PGUEPANYPGUEPPAR_tab} shows the estimates for $\gamma_\tau$ with $\tau=-3$ and $\tau=-2$ and Table \ref{PGUErobust1_tab} in Web Appendix \ref{approbustnessmain} includes the estimates for all leads.
+None of the relevant estimates for $\tau<0$ are statistically significant.